microbit-foundation/dev-docs/software/hex-format.md

 A **Universal Hex** hex file will work on a V1 or V2 board.
 A clear indication that you are working with this format is that a compiled .hex file will be ~1.8Mb as opposed to ~700Kb in size.

-A [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex) has been written to implement the format and associated detailed [specification of the Universal Hex format]https://github.com/microbit-foundation/spec-universal-hex).
+A [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex) has been written to implement the format and associated detailed [specification of the Universal Hex format](https://github.com/microbit-foundation/spec-universal-hex).

-## Universal Hex Creator

-We have created a [Universal Hex Creator](../universal-hex-creator) tool, to easily create a .hex file that will support all micro:bit variants.

-This tool is based on the [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex).

-## Universal Hex Creator

-We have created a [Universal Hex Creator](../universal-hex-creator) tool, to easily create a .hex file that will support all micro:bit variants.

-This tool is based on the [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex).

 ## Universal Hex Creator